lcalisto/workshop-postgis-raster/README.md

 Time to put together what you have learned so far to solve a spatial problem.

 The previous query can take more than one minute to process.
-As you can imagine that some queries can take too long to process.
-In order to improve processing time sometimes we can restrict our area of interest and compute a smaller region.
+As you can imagine some queries can take too long to process.
+In order to improve processing time sometimes it's possible to restrict our area of interest and compute a smaller region.
 Adapt the query from *example 10* in order to process only in municipality (concelho) of porto.
 You need to use ST_Intersects, check *Example 1 - ST_Intersects* for reference.
 Compare the diferent processing times.

+In the end check the result in QGIS.

 ----------